yididiel7/docs/content/upgrade-pop.md

 Our goal is to make the upgrade process as consistent and reliable as possible, and make sure you are prepared for anything that may occur during the upgrade should something not go according to plan.

+## When Should I Upgrade?

+Before upgrading, it can be helpful to ask yourself the following environment questions:

+1. **Do I have a backup of my data (see next section).**
+  - YES? - Proceed.
+  - NO? - Make a Backup.
+2. **Is this a mission critical machine?**
+  - YES? - Wait until upgrading will not stop work.
+  - NO? - Proceed.
+3. **Do I have a backup/alternate machine if this one goes down temporarily?**
+  - YES? - Proceed.
+  - NO? - Make a backup, assess your comfort level, proceed if comfortable.
+4. **How recently was this upgrade issued?
+Have any stability issues been reported?**
+  - YES? - Wait a week (or two), check again, then upgrade.
+  - NO? - Proceed.

-### Backing Up Your Data
+# Backing Up Your Data

-The upgrade process will leave your files in place, but no matter which system version you are running, we always recommend first creating a good backup of your files, just to be on the safe side should anything unexpected happen during the upgrade.
+> **IMPORTANT NOTE:** The upgrade process will leave your files in place, but no matter which system version you are running, we **always** recommend first creating a good backup of your files, just to be on the safe side should anything unexpected happen during the upgrade.

 Please read our article on [how to backup your files](/articles/backup-files/) for helpful instructions.